Sharmarkesh/Docker-Container/FlaskApplication/README.md

 # Build our Docker image
-From the command line and type the command docker build -t hello-flask-app.
+From the command line and type the command <b>docker build -t hello-flask-app. </b>
-This command "Docker build "starts the build process.
-Next, we have "-t hello-flask-app", where the -t option assigns a name to the image.
-In this instance, we are calling it hello-flask-app.
+This command "<b>Docker build </b> " starts the build process.
+Next, we have "<b>-t hello-flask-app </b>", where the -t option assigns a name to the image.
+In this instance, we are calling it <b>hello-flask-app </b>.
 Following this, we use a dot, which signifies the current directory and instructs Docker to search for the Dockerfile there.
 If we happened to be in another directory, we would replace the . with ./hello-flask, depending on our current location.

 <b> docker build -t Hello-flask-app . </b>